Police arrest Memphis man in livestreamed shootings; 4 dead

 The first killing was at 12:56 a.m.
 Wednesday, and officers responded to three more crime scenes before receiving a tip at 6:12 p.m. that the suspect was livestreaming himself threatening to cause harm to citizens, Davis said.

 Police then sent out an alert warning people to be on the lookout for an armed and dangerous man responsible for multiple shootings and reportedly recording his actions on Facebook.
-In one video, he casually spoke to the camera before opening the door to an AutoZone store and then immediately shot someone inside with what appeared to be a pistol.
-That man was taken to a hospital in critical condition.
+In one video, he casually spoke to the camera before opening the door to a store and then immediately shooting at someone with what appeared to be a pistol.

 Three more shootings and two carjackings followed.
 Police said he killed a woman in Memphis as he took her grey Toyota SUV, which he left behind when he stole a man’s Dodge Challenger across the state line in Southaven, Mississippi.